dissanayakeG/CODE_BOOK/Android/Flutter/FlutterDev.md

 #### Flutter Apps Built as a Widget Tree

 At the top of the tree, there is `MaterialApp` if you use the Material Theme.
-The root widget is mostly a stateless widget.
+The root widg et is mostly a stateless widget.

 ```dart
 return MaterialApp(